Omicron, lack of staff blamed for ongoing surgery delays

 For those waiting longer than four months, the last available figure was 28,500 in June.

-RNZ has been seeking an update from Te Whatu Ora for a month, but has not recieved one yet.
+RNZ has been seeking an update from Te Whatu Ora for a month, but has not received one yet.

 Dr Blair said the waiting list data was probably difficult to collate because many hospitals had different criteria for who qualified for elective surgery.
 For example, in big city hospitals it tended to be easier to get a hernia operation.